pizzanwings13/KicksClimb/README.md

 ### Prerequisites

 1. A PostgreSQL database (Neon, Supabase, or similar)
-2. Deploy the KicksClaimVault contract to ApeChain
-3. A signing key for EIP-712 claim authorization
+2. A house wallet with KICKS tokens for payouts

 ### Environment Variables